doubleedesign/testing-notebook/docs/tooling/brainmonkey-vs-wpmock.md

 });
 ```

 Conversely, WP_Mock has its own `TestCase` class which extends the PHPUnit one, which the docs instruct us to extend.
 This could be a problem for Pest users because it means that anything contained in that class will not work out of the box.
-Whether this matters will depend on which features you use, and it's not necessarily a deal-breaker - it just means you may need to do some additional setup.
+Whether this matters will depend on which features you use, and it's not necessarily a deal-breaker - it just means you may need to do some additional setup (I have not found this to be an issue in anything I've used it for so far though).

 Basic setup of WP_Mock in a Pest test can be done like this: